Meniscus tear: traumatic or degenerative?

 • Restoration of mobility

-• Building the stabilizing muscles
+• Building up the stabilizing muscles

-• High storage: supports the reduction of swelling.
+• Elevation: Supports the reduction of swelling.

 • Physiotherapy: Targeted exercises strengthen the muscles, stabilize the joint and improve mobility.

-👉 When conservative therapy makes sense:
+👉 When conservative therapy is appropriate:

-• Small traumatic cracks without pinching
+• Small traumatic tears without entrapment

-Types of operations for meniscus cracks
+Types of surgery for meniscus tears

-a) Meniskus suture (meniscal reconstruction)
+a) Meniscus suture (meniscus reconstruction)

 Advantages:

-• Preservation of the meniscus (important for long -term joint stability)
+• Preservation of the meniscus (important for long-term joint stability)

 Disadvantages:

-• Say division not always successful
+• Suture healing is not always successful

 👉 Suitable for: